quintoandar/python-chain/README.md

   <br>
 </p>
 <p align="center">
-An easy to use and read pattern of function chaining on Python.
+An easy to use pattern of function chaining on Python.
 </p>

 ## 📖 About this Project

 Chaining functions is a common functional development pattern that is pretty difficult on Python.
-Usually, we the need to pass some data through a pipeline, process or series of functions in order to get a specific output.
-Without this lib you would need to wrap those functions on a class or assign each result on a variable.
+Usually, we need to pass some data through a pipeline, process or series of functions in order to get a specific output.
+Without this lib, you would need to wrap those functions on a class or assign each result on a variable.

 With **python-chain** you can create an initial state and execute a chain of functions, nourishing that state during the pipeline, like this: